Westport Property - Dundee

 According to recent studies, a significant number of landlords in the UK manage their properties themselves without fully understanding the legal requirements.
 In fact, it’s estimated that hundreds of thousands of rental properties haven’t undergone essential checks, such as gas safety inspections, within the last 12 months.
 This puts landlords at risk of fines up to £20,000 or even legal prosecution.

-Why Use a Landlord Checklist for Renting a House?
+Why Use a Property Inspection Checklist for Renting a House?

 Using a landlord checklist for renting a house in the UK offers several benefits: